 Every day offers a variety of activities and events to choose from that promote physical activity, lifelong learning, social connection and overall wellness.
 Our intellectual and cultural activities like art projects, writing classes and discussion groups offer stimulating socialization and help residents get in touch with their creative side.

 Creative activities have been shown to have a positive effect on both physical and mental health.
-Research has found that creative expression gives seniors a sense of purpose, maintains their coordination and concentration, and improves their mental health.
+Research has found that creative expression gives seniors and aging parents a sense of purpose, maintains their coordination and concentration, and improves their mental health.
 And for those seniors with dementia, Parkinson’s disease and other chronic degenerative diseases, participating in creative activities can reduce anxiety and depression.

 Living a creative life can help older adults in multiple ways, including being part of the six aspects of successful aging that researchers have identified: